-To understand participation incentives, we compare the equilbrium reward $\rewardf^i(\theta^1, \ldots, \theta^N, \mu)$ player $i$ receives if they do not participate while all other players do, to the penalized reward $\rewardf^i_p$ player $i$ would obtain when participating.
-We first calculate $\rewardf^i(\theta^1, \ldots, \theta^N, \mu)$ assuming player $i$ only uses their own estimate and does not send an update to the server, while the other $N-1$ players participate in the penalized game at equilbrium:
+To understand participation incentives, we compare the equilibrium reward $\rewardf^i(\theta^1, \ldots, \theta^N, \mu)$ player $i$ receives if they do not participate while all other players do, to the penalized reward $\rewardf^i_p$ player $i$ would obtain when participating.
+We first calculate $\rewardf^i(\theta^1, \ldots, \theta^N, \mu)$ assuming player $i$ only uses their own estimate and does not send an update to the server, while the other $N-1$ players participate in the penalized game at equilibrium:

 using \ref{thm:main} with $\alpha^j=b^j=\beta^j=0$ and substituting $N-1$ and $1$ for $N$ respectively.
 We then calculate $\mathbb{E}\rewardf^i_p$:

 using \ref{thm:main} with $\alpha^j=b^j=\beta^j=0$ and \ref{thm:penalty_appendix}.
 The difference between these can the be calculated as